ryantd42/NY-Legislative-Git/2023/S7565B-2023/bill.md

  added by chapter 505 of the laws of 2021, is amended to read as follows:
  § 17-1016.
 Reduction of air pollution from petroleum bulk storage facil- ities.
-  1. For purposes of this  section,  the  terms  below  shall  have  the following meaning:
+  1. DEFINITIONS.
+For purposes of this section, the  terms  below  shall have the following [meaning] MEANINGS:
   a.
 "Shell  color"  shall mean [the color and shade combination of the paint] ANY COATING on the sides or shell of a tank, WHICH REDUCES  VOLA- TILE EMISSIONS.